mdfleming3/mdfleming3.github.io/_posts/2020-08-05-eli5-guide-search-engine-optimization-seo.md

 1. Improves user experience
 2. Helps search engines develop and internal hierarchy of the website

-By having an experienced web developer or a well-developed template, this should be included on all websites.
+By employing an experienced web developer or using a well-developed template, this should be fairly easy to integrate into a website's development.
 Poor structure will be detrimental to a new blog's success.

 #### Broken Links